ArcaOS: Filesystems

 ArcaOS's default filesystem is JFS, although HPFS is also supported for backwards compatibility.
 ArcaOS may be installed to and booted from either filesystem.

 FAT12, FAT16, and FAT32 are also supported using either the OS/2 kernel's own FAT driver, or a new Arca Noae-developed FAT32 IFS driver, included in ArcaOS since version 5.0.3.
 ArcaOS includes support for optical disc filesystems such as ISO 9660 and UDF.

 ArcaOS supports serving and accessing CIFS/SMB shares using the open source Samba project, and provides a graphical utility named ArcaMapper to manage configuration.

 NetDrive for OS/2 provides access to a variety of additional filesystems such as NTFS and NFS via its own IFS driver.
 The ArcaOS distribution includes a limited license version of NetDrive but the fully licensed version is capable of mounting a number of other local, native, and foreign file systems.

 Installation and updates

 ArcaOS features a new graphical installer which replaces the IBM installer used in OS/2 Warp.
 Unlike OS/2, the ArcaOS installation process does not require a boot floppy, and instead the installer can be booted directly from optical media, or from a USB flash drive.
 The installer also provides an update facility, which allows ArcaOS to be updated to the latest release without reinstalling the entire operating system.

 Installation and updates of individual software packages is provided through the Arca Noae Package Manager (ANPM), which consists of a native OS/2 graphical frontend on top of RPM and YUM.
 Software is provided through a mixture of freely available, and subscription only RPM repositories.

 Hardware requirements

-The minimum hardware requirements for ArcaOS 5.0 is as follows:
+The minimum hardware requirements for ArcaOS 5.1 are as follows: